.

 The interior decoration of Saint George Basilica is largely from the period after 1880 and sought to restore it to it’s previous condition before the Swedish army had wrought destruction on Prague Castle at the end of the Thirty Years War.
 The adjacent Convent was deconsecrated in 1975 and is now used by the National Gallery for exhibiting Old Bohemian Art.

-Tour Tips: To access St George Basilica you need the historic buildings ticket. the four tours below allow you to skip the ticket queue.
+Tour Tips: To access St George Basilica you need the historic buildings ticket. the tours below allow you to skip the ticket queue.
 Two are for self-guiders and the other two are for people who want to join a guided tour.

 If you are coming here in the winter then wrap up well as it’s not an easy place to keep warm.
 Saint George Basilica is one of the venues for classical concerts and chamber music in Prague as the Romanesque high ceilings give excellent acoustics.
 Seating for events is in areas A and B but this only means that the first two rows are the expensive A tickets.
 As it’s first-come first-served for seats if you get there early you can get a seat in the first B row for less money and have almost as good a view as the A area.
 Also note that it’s bench seating (and they squeak).
 Take a look at ST George Basilica Events.